swipswaps/dots/README.md

 ## What is automated

+- Large portion of the operating system installation (see [autoinstall.conf](./autoinstall.conf)).
 - Personal dotfiles, shell, etc.
-- Nearly all the software I use on my workstations is setup automatically.
+- Nearly all the software I use on my workstations is setup automatically (sans user configs @ todo).
 - Defaults for themes, fonts, dconf settings for GNOME3 and extensions.
 - Firewall defaults.
+- Some security defaults, SSHD config etc.

 ## Components